 Developed by custom knifemaker Chris Reeve, the R.I.L. is similar to the Walker LinerLock, but uses a lock bar that is integral to one of the handle scales.

 A lock mechanism that uses a leaf-like spring from a split liner in the handle to wedge laterally between a ramp on the blade tang and the stop pin (or anvil pin).
-Developed and patented by Spyderco, it provides extreme lock strength and ease of use.
+Developed by Spyderco, it provides extreme lock strength and ease of use.

 A type of nonlocking folding knife in which the blade features a tab or lever extending from the tang.
 In the open position, this tab rests against the back of the handle and is held in place by the hand to stabilize the blade during use.